-The children will be mathematicians and readers / writers every day for an hour and readers for half an hour every day.
-We will be developing our enquiry skills during dedicated weekly sessions as well as regular reading time in the Hub, handwriting and spelling practice.
-There will also be daily mindfulness sessions where children practise methods of self-calming as well as wellbeing sessions and a PSHE lesson each week.
+The children will be mathematicians and writers for an hour and readers for half an hour every day.
+We will be developing our enquiry skills during dedicated weekly sessions as well as enjoying regular book time in the Hub, handwriting and spelling practice.
+There will also be daily reflection sessions where children can calm, settle and share positive feelings as well as wellbeing sessions and a PSHE lesson each week.

-Maths learning will be the same as last year where children will focus on one specific block of work (such as adding, subtracting, fractions, shape etc.) over a few weeks.
-We have a big focus on children learning to recall number facts quickly and learning their times table facts from 1-112 fluenty.
+Maths lessons will continue to build on the top quality work from last year.
+Children will focus on one specific block of work (such as adding, subtracting, fractions, shape etc.) over a few weeks.
+We have a big focus on children learning to recall number facts quickly and learning their times table facts from 1-12 fluenty.

 This year we will be teaching writing around various texts which fit into our enquiries.
-We will be challenging the children to writing a large piece of writing of a different genre every week such as non-chronological reports, diaries, stories and poems.
-We have high expectations for the quality of writing produced in year 4 and we are looking forward to seeing the creative outcomes.
-We have a particulr focus on neat, joined up handwriting and correct spellings and punctuation used in every piece of writing.
+We will be challenging the children to produce a large piece of writing of a different genre every week such as non-chronological reports, diaries, stories and poems.
+We have high expectations for the quality of writing produced in Year 4 and we are looking forward to seeing the creative outcomes.
+We have a particular focus on neat, joined up handwriting and correct spellings and punctuation used in every piece of writing.

-Children can change books as and when needed throughout the week (Laura is amazing at this!).
-They can choose books from our class librries as well as books in the Hub.
-The children can borrow up to 2 books; we would prefer that they took one banded and one free reading book.
+Children can change their books as and when needed throughout the week (Laura is amazing at this!).
+They can choose books from our class libraries as well as books in the Hub.
+The children can borrow up to 2 books; we would prefer them to take one 'level' and one free reading book.
 We have an electronic lending system which the children can operate themselves during their own time.

-We encourage chidren to bing in their book bags daily so they can return and issue books wheneer they would like to.
-Please also remind them to comment about their books in their reading record books.
+We encourage chidren to bring in their book bags daily so they can return and issue books whenever they would like to.
+Please also remind children to comment about their books in their reading record books.

 This year we are continuing our Enquiry-led approach to the wider curriculum.
 We will be Musicians, Artists, Philosophers, Geographers, Historians, Engineers, Athletes, and Scientists.
-Each unit will be based around an enquiry question which we will investigate over a number of weeks.
+Each unit is based around an enquiry question which we will investigate over a number of weeks.

-Mr Rossetti (our school's sport coach) will deliver PE every Thursday morning / afternoon.
-We will also be swimming, but not until terms 4 and 5.
-On Thursdays, it would be super helpful if children came to school with their PE kit in a bag.
-They will change into this before their PE lessons start each week.
-Their PE kit needs to be black or gray shorts or jogging bottoms, and the top needs to be either a house t-shirt in their relevant colour which can be purchased from the office, or any t-shirt in the colour of the house they are in.
+Adam (our school's sport coach) delivers P.E. every Tuesday morning / afternoon.
+On Tuesdays, children should come to school in their P.E. kit - there is no need for them to change during the day.
+P.E. kit needs to be black or gray shorts or jogging bottoms, and the top needs to be either a house t-shirt in their relevant colour (which can be purchased from the office) or any t-shirt in the colour of the house they are in.

-Homework will be set every Thursday and should be handed back in every Monday.
-As the children are old enough to manage themselves now, we will expect all homework returned or children may have to find time during break or lunch to complete it.
+Homework is set every Thursday and should be handed back in every Monday.
+As the children are old enough to manage this themselves now, we expect all homework to be returned, or children may have to find time during break or lunch to complete it.

-They will be set , spellings, handwriting and maths work to complete at home.
-The homework may, at times, appear challenging but we strongly encourage parents to support their child's learning at home and to talk through difficult homework with children.
+They will be set spellings, grammar and maths work to complete at home.
+The homework may, at times, appear challenging - but we strongly encourage parents to support their child's learning at home and to talk through difficult homework with children.
 As the children are getting older and more independent, it is important that they become used to regularly completing challenging homework.
-If children need further help, then homework club runs after school every Thursday.
-KS2 children are allowed to stay at homework club without an adult.

 Times of the day